 By default, this function will make a MSA per homology group.
-(It can still be specified with --method per_group.)
+(It can still be specified with --method=per-group.)
 Using another option from the list above requires use of the --method argument.
-For aligning multiple homology groups, please use --method multiple_groups with the homology groups specified in a csv file on a single line (can be added with -hm /path/to/hm.csv.
-For aligning regions, please use --method regions with a regions file that is added with -rf /path/to/rf.txt.
-For aligning sequences based on a functional domain, please use --method functions together with a functional domain that is added with --name <domain>.
+For aligning multiple homology groups, please use --method=multiple-groups with the homology groups specified in a csv file on a single line (can be added with --homology-file=/path/to/hm.csv or --homology-groups=2,3,4,4).
+For aligning regions, please use --method=regions with a regions file that is added with --regions-file=/path/to/rf.txt.
+For aligning sequences based on a functional domain, please use --method=functions together with a functional domain that is added with --functions=<domain>.